 # Turn on system GHC system-ghc: true

 Whether or not to automatically install GHC when necessary.
-Default is
+Since

-which means stack will prompt you to run
+true, which means Stack will not ask you

 Should we skip the check to confirm that your system GHC version (on the PATH)